AnavAgrawal/Sign_Language_Detection/README.md

 # Sign_Language_Detection
- Using open cv and keras to build a sign language detector
+ Using open cv and keras to build a hand gesture classifier